-The injunction must be served promptly after the hearing, and served personally on its subject to make sure that it can be enforced.
-It must also begin with a 'penal notice' warning of the consequences of breach.
+The injunction must be served promptly after the hearing, and served personally on its subject to make sure that it is acknowledged and can be enforced.
 The subject of the injunction should also be served with the application, supporting evidence and a note of any 'without notice' hearing.

 In some cases where the injunction includes assets held by third parties, the order may be served on a third party before it is served on its subject.
-This may happen where, for example, a bank holds funds on behalf of the subject of the injunction - so that funds can be frozen before any attempt is made to transfer them out of the bank account.
+This may happen where, for example, a bank holds funds on behalf of the subject of the injunction, so that the funds can be frozen before any attempt is made to transfer them out of the bank account.

 Breaching a freezing injunction